The August issue of a+u titled “The Seven Principles of R. Buckminster Fuller,” for which I served as a guest editor, has been published!

 • Special Student, University of Wisconsin–Madison, 2018–19

-• Bachelor of Architecture, Waseda University, Tokyo, 2017
+• Bachelor of Architecture, Waseda University, 2017

 Languages